qfpl/blog/content/drafts/intro-to-state-machine-testing-1.md

 from Wikipedia" />

 If you squint a little, it seems that many common systems are state machines.
-Especially when one considers that the set of states and inputs don't have to be finite (we're not limited to finite state machines).
+Especially when one considers that we're not limited to finite state machines.
+That is, we're not limited to testing systems with a finite number of states and inputs.
+Conversely, while systems with infinte state spaces are testable, we aren't required to model the entire state space.
+As we'll see in subsequent posts, we can start by modelling and testing a small subset of a system's state space and build up from there.

-For example, many video games can be modelled as state machines.
-In the case of an RPG, the states could comprise the product of the player's position in the world, inventory, health, and current quest.
+One common example of state machines being applied in software is video games.
+In the case of a role playing game (RPG), for example, the states could comprise the product of the player's position in the world, inventory, health, and current quest.
 The inputs could be controller inputs from the player, or more abstract actions such as "pick up item".
 Finally, the initial state would be whatever initial values the game starts with.

 We don't all get to work on games, so what about the humble web application?
 It's also a state machine.
-Its states are all the possible values the application state can have; its inputs are HTTP requests; and its initial state is whatever state it's in after starting up, but before receiving its first request.
+Its states are the product of possible values in persisted storage and memory; its inputs are HTTP requests; and its initial state is whatever state it's in after a clean start.

 ## Property based testing